FishOfPitt116/BigIdeasFinalProject/README.md

 This is a very large dataset, containing many of the trees in Pittsburgh.
 It includes info like species, address, neighborhood, and condition.

 https://docs.google.com/spreadsheets/d/1fp94gJxmO2eikIQ6tYzpXmvhF0KNzqf_L1GY_6JuF1g/edit#gid=0    (Neighborhood areas in acres)
-This spreadsheet contains alot of info on the different neighborhoods in Pittsburgh.
+This spreadsheet contains a lot of info on the different neighborhoods in Pittsburgh.
+I just used the neighborhood areas column but it also includes info on population, housing, and more.
+It's managed by PGHSNAP.

 ## Abstract:
 This is our big ideas final project in which we determine what the best neighborhood in Pittsburgh is using a variety of statistics.
 Jeremy reviewed the amount of trees in each neighborhood, Anna took into account aggregate household income, and Robbie calculated crime rate.
 We used these three metrics evenly to determine which neighborhood was ultimately the best.